Table of Contents[Hide][Show]

 Cloudmont Ski Resort, Lookout Mountain, Alabama

-Point your skis to Alabama to find snow in the south.
-About an hour and a half from Birmingham is a small Southern town called Mentone.
-The elevation of the mountain is 1,800 feet, so it can be a bit colder there than down in the valley.
+Football, sweet tea and skiing?
+You can head to Alabama to find snow in the south.
+About 90 minutes from Birmingham is Cloudmont Ski Resort.
+Located at an elevation of 1,800 feet, it will be colder here than down in the rest of the state.

-Although Alabama skiing may not be quite as perfect as shredding the Colorado slopes, it’s also a lot less expensive, which is great if you have little ones who have never skied before and are just looking to try the sport out.
-No sense spending a lot of money to go out west to find junior doesn’t like the snow.
+Although Alabama skiing may not be quite as challenging as shredding the Colorado slopes, it’s also a lot less expensive.
+Cloudmont is a great option for first-time skiers or you just want to see some white stuff.
+No sense spending a ton of money to go to Canada to find out you don’t really like the snow!

 You Can Find Snow in Florida?